halemitch/DS-4002-Project1/Data.md

 # Metadata

+## Directions to Access Data
+To access the data, go to this website: https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/ .
+Scroll down until you reach the “small datasets for experimentation”.
+Find the row that says “Pet Supplies” and then click the link that says “5-core”.

 ## Data Summary
 This dataset originally had 12 columns and 2,098,325 rows.
 We ended up narrowing the final dataset only to include 8 columns and 2,097,208 rows.
 One of the columns (Review_Buckets) was added to the original columns by assigning scores that were 1, 2, or 3 to “Not Good” and 4 or 5 to “Good”.
 This will be the variable that our model is trying to predict.